-OUR MANAGEMENT MAY FAIL TO SUCCESSFULLY INTEGRATE THE BUSINESS OF KINERGY WITH THE PROPOSED ETHANOL PRODUCTION BUSINESS OF PEI CALIFORNIA, WHICH COULD ADVERSELY AFFECT OUR BUSINESS, FINANCIAL CONDITION AND RESULTS OF OPERATIONS.
+OUR MANAGEMENT MAY FAIL TO SUCCESSFULLY INTEGRATE THE BUSINESS OF KINERGY WITH THE PROPOSED ETHANOL PRODUCTION BUSINESS OF PBI OR PEI CALIFORNIA, OR BOTH, WHICH COULD ADVERSELY AFFECT OUR BUSINESS, FINANCIAL CONDITION AND RESULTS OF OPERATIONS.

-Integrating the business of Kinergy with the proposed ethanol production business of PEI California will be complex, time-consuming and expensive, and our management may fail to successfully integrate these businesses.
-Each of Kinergy and PEI California were previously operated independently, each with its own business or proposed business, culture, clients, employees and systems.
-Kinergy and PEI California will now be operated as a combined organization, utilizing common information and communication systems, operating procedures, financial controls and human resources practices, including benefits, training and professional development programs.
-We may experience substantial difficulties, costs and delays relating to our efforts to integrate the business of Kinergy and the proposed ethanol production business of PEI California.
+Integrating the business of Kinergy with the proposed ethanol production businesses of PBI and PEI California will be complex, time-consuming and expensive, and our management may fail to successfully integrate these businesses.
+Each of Kinergy, PBI and PEI California were previously operated independently, each with its own business or proposed business, culture, clients, employees and systems.
+Since March 2005, Kinergy and PEI California have been be operated as a combined organization, utilizing common information and communication systems, operating procedures, financial controls and human resources practices, including benefits, training and professional development programs.
+If the acquisition of PBI occurs, it will be consolidated with the businesses of Kinergy and PEI California.
+We may experience substantial difficulties, costs and delays relating to our efforts to integrate the business of Kinergy and the proposed ethanol production business of PBI or PEI California.
 These may include the diversion of management resources from our core ethanol marketing business, the potential incompatibility of business cultures and the costs and delays in implementing common systems and procedures.
 Any one or all of these factors may cause increased operating costs or the loss of key customers and employees, either of which could adversely affect our business, financial condition and results of operations.